dmbarbour/glas/docs/GlasDesign.md

 The compile process will receive a binary on the port `source`, perform limited compile-time effects via request-response channel (see *Effects Model*), and produce the module's value on `result`.

 Supported requests:
-* `log:Message` - emit an arbitrary message for logging purposes.
+* `note:Message` - emit an arbitrary message for logging purposes.
 Response is always `ok`, never fails.
 * `load:Module` - load value of module such as `module:foo` or `package:foo`.
 Response is `ok:Value | error`.

 Compilation fails if a program halts before producing a result, if a request is not unsupported, or if any `error:(...)` message is logged.
-Load errors won't necessarily break a compile.
+Load errors don't automatically break a compile.

+Language modules cannot modify their environment, modulo by implicit caching of modules.

 ## Glas System Patterns

 Miscellaneous high-level visions for Glas systems.

-### Glas Applications
+### Glas Application Model

 This section grew into its own page, which explores application models for Glas systems.
-See [Glas Applications](GlasApps.md).
+See [Glas Application Model](GlasApps.md).

 ### Automated Testing